Serebryanskiy/Skin-analyzer/README.md

 * Select the best model and check it on test set
 * Convert selected model to TFLite Flatbuffe for mobile application.

+THe training is not final, we're still experimenting with different model and augmentations to achive beter metrics.

 ## Android application

 We’ll use TensorFlowLite to plug in our ML model to Android.
 The whole process can be described in four steps: